How to Prepare Your Vehicle for Transport

 - Top up all fluids in the car

-- Run down your fuel tank to a quarter or eighth full.
-An almost-empty tank will save weight and help keep your consignment moving along quickly.
+- Rundown your fuel tank to a quarter, this will save weight and help keep your consignment moving along quickly.

 - Keep an eye on the vehicle for a few weeks prior to shipment.
 If there are any leaks or mechanical problems make sure you let the driver know.
 Vehicles with leaks should never be placed on the top rack of a multi-car carrier because they can drip on the vehicles below.